jannisborn/covid19_ultrasound/README.md

 ## Motivation:
-From the machine learning community, ultrasound has not gained much attention in the context of COVID-19 so far, in contrast to CT and X-Ray scanning.
+From the machine learning community, ultrasound has not gained much attention in the context of COVID-19 so far, in contrast to CT and X-Ray imaging.
 Many voices from the medical community, however, have advocated for a more prominent role of ultrasound in the current pandemic (details below).
 #### Why imaging?
 Biomedical imaging has the potential to complement conventional diagnostic procedures for COVID (such as RT-PCR or immuno assays).
-It can provide a fast assessment and guide downstream diagnostic tests, in particular in triage situations.
-In the current pandemic, prognostic predictions were already shown to help saving the scarce time of doctors by reducing the time spent to make the right decision [(Shan et. al., 2020)](https://arxiv.org/abs/2003.04655).
+It can provide a fast assessment and guide downstream diagnostic tests, in particular in triage situations or low-resource settings.
-Two studies reported that CT imaging can detect COVID-19 at higher sensitivity rate compared to RT-PCR (98% vs 71%, [Fang et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200432) and 88% vs. 59% [Ai et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200642)).
+Although RT-PCR has a sensitivity that is not higher than 80% for any moment in time after infection [(Kucirka et al., Annals of Internal Medicine)](https://www.acpjournals.org/doi/full/10.7326/M20-1495), it is the sole recommendation for COVID-19 diagnosis according to the ACR.
+Several studies reported that CT imaging can detect COVID-19 at higher sensitivity rate compared to RT-PCR (98% vs 71%, [Fang et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200432) and 88% vs. 59% [Ai et. al., 2020](https://pubs.rsna.org/doi/full/10.1148/radiol.2020200642)).
+In any case: Even if sensitivity of PCR would be 100%, we have to recognize that both PCR and CT are not available to the majority of the world's population.
+This calls into play surrogate imaging modalities (chest X-Ray and lung ultrasound) to rapidly screen and stratify COVID-19 suspects.

 #### Why ultrasound?
-However, ultrasound data was shown to be highly [**correlated with CT**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7165267/), the gold standard for lung diseases.
+Ultrasound data was shown to be highly
+[**correlated with CT**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7165267/), the gold standard for lung diseases.
 Instead of CT, ultrasound is **non-invasive**, **cheap**, **portable** (bedside execution), **repeatable** and **available in almost all medical facilities**.
 But even for